 Recipes for Neenish Tarts exist in Australian cookbooks published in the 1930s and 1940s under the name "Neinich Tart", suggesting a European origin for the desert.

 Possibly the name was changed to Neenish during the Second World War.
-(Although this is unlikely given that they appear as Neenish in Miss Drake's 1929 cookbook).
+(Given that they appear as Neenish in Miss Drake's 1929 cookbook, and also in 1985 newspapers, this is completely wrong.

 Kel Richard's devoted one of his "word of the day" segments on ABC Classic FM to "Neenish", and mentioned this site on his On The Net program on ABC News Radio (19/10/2003).